How to read your eyeglasses prescription

 Your eyeglass prescription is yours to keep

-The numbers on your eyeglass prescription relate to the shape of your eyes and strength of your vision.
-They can help you figure out whether you have nearsightednessfarsightedness or astigmatism — and to what degree.
+The numbers on your eyeglass prescription relate to the shape of your eyes and the strength of your vision.
+They indicate whether you have myopia (nearsightedness), hyperopia (farsightedness) or astigmatism — and to what degree.

 OD vs. OS: One for each eye

-• OD is your right eye.
-OD is short for oculus dexter, the Latin phrase for “right eye.”
+• OD is your right eye – OD refers to oculus dexter, the Latin phrase for “right eye.”

-• OS is your left eye.
-OS is short for oculus sinister, Latin for “left eye.”
+• OS is your left eye – OS refers to oculus sinister, Latin for “left eye.”

-Your vision prescription may also have a column labeled "OU."
+Your vision prescription may also have a row labeled "OU."
 This is the abbreviation for oculus uterque, which means "both eyes" in Latin.
+However, this term isn’t used very often because it’s common for each eye to require its own prescription.

-These abbreviated terms are common on prescriptions for glasses,contact lenses and eye medicines, but some doctors and clinics have opted to modernize their eye prescriptions by using RE (right eye) and LE (left eye) instead of OD and OS.
+These abbreviated terms are common on prescriptions for glasses, contact lenses and eye medications.
+But some doctors have modernized their eye prescriptions by using RE (right eye) and LE (left eye) instead of OD and OS.

 The information for your right eye (OD) always comes before the information for your left eye (OS).
 Eye doctors write prescriptions this way because, when they face you, they see your right eye on their left (first) and your left eye on their right (second).